|

 Introductory material is insufficient; advanced training opportunities must be provided and

-One important need in most library positions is a continued commitment to improving the
+funded.
+Salary Parity and Equity One important need in most library positions is a continued commitment to improving the

 salaries and wages of employees.
 Parity and equity are two metrics in evaluating pay scales.
 Parity compares